Nitika-kamboj/gsheet_plotter/README.md

 pip install gsheet_plotter
 ```
 ---
-## Download a credentials file(.json) to allow access to GSheet Plotter to access your spreadsheets.
+## Create a credentials file(.json) to allow access to GSheet Plotter to access your spreadsheets.
-- Go to (https://console.developers.google.com)[Google Developer Console] and login with your Google account.
+- Go to (https://console.developers.google.com) [Google Developer Console] and login with your Google account.

 - In the left pane click on ```Credentials```

 ![Step1](https://iili.io/3nHAZX.png)